Dog Digging Solutions

 Digging is a natural dog behavior with deep roots in canine evolution.
 While you may not appreciate the craters in your lawn, understanding why your dog digs is the key to solving the problem.
-This guide helps you identify the cause and implement effective solutions.
+This article helps you identify the cause and implement effective solutions.

 Why Dogs Dig